AdobeDocs/experience-manager-cloud-service.en/help/forms/ms-dynamics-odata-configuration.md

  Form Data Model
 ![default-fdm-1](assets/default-fdm-1.png)-->

-After configuring MS Dynamics OData Cloud Ser Form Data Model ce) cloud service, you can use the service while creating form data models.
+After configuring MS Dynamics OData cloud service, you can use the service while creating form data models.
 For more information, see [Create form data model](create-form-data-models.md).

-Next, you can create an Adaptive Form based o Form Data Model odel and use it in various Adaptive Form use cases, such as:
+Next, you can create an Adaptive Form based Form Data Model and use it in various Adaptive Form use cases, such as:

 * Prefill Adaptive Form by querying information from [!DNL Microsoft Dynamics] entities and services
 * Invoke [!DNL Microsoft Dynamics] server operations defined in a Form Data Model using Adaptive Form rules
 * Write submitted form data to [!DNL Microsoft Dynamics] entities

 <!--It is recommended to create a copy of the Form Data Model provided with the [!DNL Experience Manager Forms] package and configure data models and services to suit your requirements.
 It will ensure that any future updates to the package do not override your form data model.-->

+You can [configure the Form Data Model Submit Action](/help/forms/using-form-data-model.md) for an Adaptive Form to send data to Microsoft Dynamics OData.

 For more information about creating and using Form Data Model in business workflows, see [Data Integration](data-integration.md).